josji96/Go-Land/README.md

-# This repo will be filled with projects to understand the GO programming language
+# This repo will be filled with projects to understand the GO programming language by doing some short code challenges